Pnbcris/ModuMic/JOURNAL.md

 narrowing down the desired features to include as part of the microphone has been difficult, and recieving opinions from other HackClubbers helps a lot with thinking the possible designs.
 Doing a bit more research on PCB design methods, using 2 PCB's as opposed to just one simplifies switching profiles, allowing for switching between Cardioid & Omnidirectional function desirably.

-Adding a companion deck, like many audiomixers may work, could allow for a lighter microphone build and additional features for connected devices.
-The companion deck could now be the source of mic sound control.
-Making it easier to swap audio profiles and microphone patterns.
+Adding a companion deck, similar to those used with audio mixers, could enable a lighter mic design and add features for connected devices.
+It would handle sound control, making it easier to switch audio profiles and mic patterns.